 The development of Passive House in North America has experienced a bumpy ride.
 The original training and certification entity operating in the US had their contract to certify to the Passive House Standard revoked in 2011.
 The PHCA Board offers this timeline below as a simplified way for our members to understand an unfortunate series of events:

-Passive House Institute (PHI) and Passive House Institute, US (PHIUS) Legal Action History
+Passive House Institute (PHI) and PHIUS Legal Action History

 (Updated: May, 2014)